 If you’re looking for a deeper dive into how authentication works check out the appendix.

-- Admin and Host Permissions: RTMS must be explicitly enabled by a Zoom admin at the account, group, or user level in the Zoom Web Portal; otherwise, it won’t function—even if your app is set up with the correct scopes/access.
-Participants in meetings where the host’s org has not enabled RTMS will simply not receive any data.This means if a user joins an external meeting in which they are not the host and the host doesn’t have or enable RTMS anything reliant exclusively on RTMS will fail.
+- Admin and Host Permissions: RTMS must be enabled by a Zoom admin at the account, group, or user level in the Zoom Web Portal; otherwise, it won’t function, even if your app is set up with the correct scopes/access.
+By default RTMS is enabled.
+If the host’s org has disabled sharing data an app that depends on RTMS will simply not receive any data.

-- Account Setup & App Registration: The app must be registered as a General App in the Zoom Marketplace.
-Server-to-Server OAuth App and Webhook App won’t work—WebSockets require a General App configuration.
+Account Setup & App Registration: The app must be registered as a General App in the Zoom Marketplace.
+Server-to-Server OAuth App and Webhook App won’t work.
+WebSockets require a General App configuration.
 The RTMS scopes and access must be selected in the Zoom App Marketplace UI.

 -